AnIdiotsGuide/discordjs-bot-guide/coding-guides/sqlite-based-points-system.md

 });
 ```

-## You get points, and You get points and EVERYBODY GETS POINTS.
+## You get points, and you get points and EVERYBODY GETS POINTS.

 Now we can go right ahead and start using the database to retrieve and store points data.
 We'll be doing this inside the Message handler, and our very first step is to try to retrieve the existing points for a user inside the points table, which would look like this: